SimonFinney/simonfinney.github.io/content/articles/universal-inclusive-design-accessibility.md

 - 3d.
 Arrange information consistent with its importance
 - 3e.
 Provide effective prompting and feedback during and after task completion

-The current website, as discussed in previous posts, operates in a funnel, and has appalling navigation between artists, events, and venues, a standard of which any web user expects today.
+The current website, as discussed in previous articles, operates in a funnel, and has appalling navigation between artists, events, and venues, a standard of which any web user expects today.

-As addressed in my post on
+As addressed in my article on
 [information architecture and content strategy](/2016/3/27/information-architecture-content-strategy#information-architecture), it's intended that the target audience will be able to manipulate the event listings purely by toggling on and off options of their choice, and users should